• Skip to primary navigation

 step 1234

 Add a little bit of cooking oil to a non-stick skillet.
 Arrange the raw shrimp in a single layer, and cook for 30 seconds, occasionally stirring until the shrimp change color.
-Turn off the heat immediacy and then transfer the cooked shrimp to a plate.
+Turn off the heat immediately and then transfer the cooked shrimp to a plate.
 In a wok, mix 1 tablespoon of the oil in the skillet over medium-high heat, pour the beaten eggs in, and break the egg mixture into small pieces.
 Set aside.

 Use the remaining oil on medium heat, add minced onions and the white parts of the green onion, and stir for about 1 minute until fragrant.
 Push cooked onions to one side, add the carrots, sweet corn, and sweet peas to another side, and cook for 2 minutes.
 Stir to combine until the veggies soften.